decentralised-dataexchange/aries-playground/README.md

 1. `docker exec -it agent1.webhook tail -f demo.log` - For viewing webhook events for agent1
 2. `docker exec -it agent2.webhook tail -f demo.log` - For viewing webhook events for agent2
 3. `docker exec -it agent3.webhook tail -f demo.log` - For viewing webhook events for agent3

+Please refer the [user guide executing on the credential issue and verification](https://github.com/decentralised-dataexchange/aries-playground/blob/credential-issue-and-verification-ug/credential-issue-and-verification-api-user-guide.md) for the above reference system.

 #### Configuring the agent startup